gbmhunter/blog/content/electronics/components/capacitors.md

 A charge pump (also commonly called **bootstrapping**), is a way of using capacitors to generate a voltage higher than the supply.
 A typical charge-pump circuit has two capacitors and two diodes, and requires an oscillating input.

 It is commonly used as a simple way of driving the gate of a n-doped silicon switch (such as a N-Channel MOSFET or IGBT) when being used as a high side driver.
-Although using a P-Channel as the high-side driver would not require this voltage step-up, N-Channel MOSFET's are preferred in most cases because of their lower on-resistance and price.
+Although using a P-Channel as the high-side driver would not require this voltage step-up, N-Channel MOSFETs are preferred in most cases because of their lower on-resistance and price.
 When using a capacitor to charge the gate of a N-Channel MOSFET, you must make sure the capacitor stores enough charge to transfer to the MOSFET gate while raising the voltage enough drive the on-resistance as low as you need.
 A general rule of thumb is that the capacitor should store 100x more charge than the gate charge as stated on the MOSFET's datasheet.
 The charge stored in a capacitor can be calculated using the following equation:

 <div>$$Q = CV$$</div>